BOOKS

 Themes

-Fate vs Free Will · Abuse of Power · Moral compromise · Imperialism · Spiritual Disillusionment · Epic Journey · Transformation through loss
+Fate vs. Free Will · The Corrosive Pull of Power · Moral Compromise · Imperialism · Spirituality in Crisis · Epic Journey · Transformation Through Loss